tshepang/blog/content/Shooter (2007).md

 entertaining, although three of the major characters are given bad performances (the lead, the love interest, and the black guy in power).
-The subject matter is of a fearsome concept of sniper work, except that, as regards to the story, it\'s not convincing how far the bad guys went for the cash payoff.
+The subject matter is of a fearsome concept of sniper work, except that, as regards to the story, it's not convincing how far the bad guys went for the cash payoff.